How to prevent wildlife-related injury on the roads

 • There is strong seasonality associated with wildlife collisions with a heavy skew towards winter, which might be attributable to shorter daylight hours, and;

-• More prevalent signage, and active signage (similar to school zones) is needed during high-risk periods.
+• More prevalent signage is needed, and active signage (similar to school zones) is needed during high-risk periods.

 Want to be able to help wildlife in need?